 Local anesthetics, on the other hand, offer opioid-free pain relief and are increasingly used for surgical pain due to their effectiveness and lack of opioid-related adverse effects.
 Infiltrating local anesthesia during caesarean delivery can reduce postoperative narcotic requirements, particularly for superficial pain components (10).

 Bupivacaine, an amide local anesthetic, is more potent and longer-lasting than other options (12).

 Although research in this area is expanding, there is no universally accepted 'gold standard' for post-caesarean pain management.
-Many methods rely on opioids supplemented with non-opioid analgesics, nerve blocks, or other techniques(13).
+Many methods rely on opioids supplemented with non-opioid analgesics, nerve blocks, or other techniques (13).

-The purpose of this study was to determine the efficacy of injection of local anesthetic "Bupivacaine" in both angles of the rectus sheath incision aiming to block ilioinguinal and ilio-hypogastric nerves bilaterally to reduce postoperative pain after caesarean section in patients receiving general anesthesia.
+The purpose of this study was to determine the efficacy of injection of local anesthetic "Bupivacaine" in both angles of the rectus sheath incision aiming to blockilioinguinal nerves (6), which are at risk of injury due to their superficial course during the Pfannenstiel incision (7).

+The ilioinguinal and ilio-hypogastric (IIIH) block is a valuable part of multimodal analgesic strategies for postoperative pain, including in caesarean deliveries (8).
+Ultrasound-guided IIIH and ilio-hypogastric nerves bilaterally to reduce postoperative pain after caesarean section in patients receiving general anesthesia.